What sort of references do you take?

 There are strict regulations relating to the fire resistance of soft furnishings that are included in the letting.
 There are some exemptions but a breach of these regulations can result in criminal proceedings.
 If you propose including soft furnishings we will advise you on the appropriate regulations.
 The regulations make it clear that there must be no non-compliant furniture on any part of the property including garage and attic.

 Under current safety regulations it is the Landlord’s responsibility to ensure that the gas and electrical systems and appliances at the property are maintained in a safe condition and serviced by a qualified contractor.
-A gas safety check must be carried out and a safety record issued.
+A gas safety check and electrical inspection report must be carried out prior to your tenant moving in.
+The landlord gas safety must be completed annual on any existing tenancy and 5 yearly for electrical inspections.
 Also under newly revised guidance from the Health and Safety Executive, it is strongly advised to carry out a risk assessment of all property for legionella.

 The property must be a safe environment for tenants and we will assist you in checking all safety aspects of the property prior to the tenant moving in.